tzamalisp/dev_tasks/README.md

 ## Configuration

-Inside the `project_configuration` directory, change the `config.yaml.sample` and set the appropriate personal configurations for the relevant task.
+Inside the `project_configuration` directory, change the `config.yaml.sample` to `config.yaml`
+and set the appropriate personal configurations for the relevant task.